leftlogic/ffconf/src/details/index.md

 Yes to all.
 Hashtag all the things with [#ffconf](https://twitter.com/search?q=%23ffconf&src=typed_query&f=live).

-Feel free to follow the Twitter account [@ffconf](https://twitter.com/ffconf) for the latest info on the event.
+Feel free to follow the [@ffconf Twitter account](https://twitter.com/ffconf) and/or [on Mastodon](https://social.ffconf.org/@ffconf) for the latest info on the event.

 Please feel free to also [join our Discord](https://ffconf.org/chat) for extra curricular chatter (it's still new and quiet, so bring your voice ❤️).